infracost/docs/docs/getting_started.md

 </Tabs>

 ### 2. Get API key
-Register for a free API key, which is used by the CLI to query our Cloud Pricing API, e.g. get prices for instance types.
+Register for a free API key, which is used by the CLI to retrieve prices from our Cloud Pricing API, e.g. get prices for instance types.
 No cloud credentials or secrets are [sent](/docs/faq/#what-data-is-sent-to-the-cloud-pricing-api) to the API and you can also [self-host](/docs/cloud_pricing_api/self_hosted/) it.
 ```shell
 infracost register
 ```